Do dogs' teeth fall out?

 Pups loose their incisors or front teeth first, followed by their premolars.
 The last teeth to fall out are canines.
 Keeping their canines until last is designed by nature to perform 2 very important functions:

-- Maintaining the arch of their jaws.
+- maintaining the arch of their jaws.

-- Maintaining teeth spacing.
+- maintaining teeth spacing.

 Depending on the breed of dog, most puppies start to lose their baby teeth at around 4 months.
 This is very much an individual thing, as some puppies can begin as early as 3 months and others may not begin to lose them until they're 6 months or even older.

 Very occasionally, Mother Nature forgets to kick in and some dogs still have some deciduous teeth remaining by the time they reach maturity.
-In this case seek advice from your vet, who will most probably advise immediate extraction, because extra teeth floating around can put your dogs occlusion out of alignment and interrupt its ability to chew naturally.
+In this case seek advice from your vet, who will most probably advise immediate extraction, because extra teeth floating around can put your dog's occlusion out of alignment and interrupt its ability to chew naturally.

 Dogs have two sets of teeth in their lifetime.
 There are 28 deciduous teeth and 42 permanent teeth, also known as their adult teeth.
-The exception to the rule is the Chow Chow which has 44 permanenet teeth.
+The exception to the rule is the Chow Chow which has 44 permanent teeth.

-Periodontal disease is the main reason why adult dogs' teeth fall out, or are extracted by a veterinarian.
+Periodontal disease is the main reason why adult dogs' teeth fall out, or are extracted by a vet.
 In fact, according to the American Veterinary Dental Society (AVDS), a staggering 80 percent of dogs show oral disease by age three, making it one of the most common conditions afflicting our canine companions.

 The condition starts with Gingivitis and progresses to periodontal disease and in many cases ends with abscesses, extractions and general anesthetics.
 The subject warrants separate web pages and is covered in Gingivitis, and Periodontal Disease and Anaesthetics in this website.